-During the last fiscal year, our board of directors held 13 meetings.
-Other than Dr. Crapo, each of our incumbent directors attended at least 75% of the aggregate of (1) the total number of meetings of our board of directors (held during the period for which he has been a director) and (2) the total number of meetings held by all committees of our board of directors on which he served (held during the periods that he served).
+During the last fiscal year, our board of directors held 11 meetings.
+Each of the directors who currently serve on our board of directors attended at least 75% of the aggregate of (1) the total number of meetings of our board of directors (held during the period for which he or she has been a director) and (2) the total number of meetings held by all committees of our board of directors on which he or she served (held during the periods that he or she served).